 Our students are taught by world-class artists/scholars in an environment that stresses one-on-one instruction, collaborative music-making and rigorous scholarship.
 Our program merges the intense focus of a conservatory with a broad education in the liberal arts and sciences.

-Study is enhanced by its location in a city renowned for its cultural heritage and devotion to the performing arts. music majors can choose to concentrate in performance, theory/composition, or music history, and they benefit from small class sizes, ample practice and performance space as well as one-on-one tutelage from faculty.
+Study is enhanced by its location in a city renowned for its cultural heritage and devotion to the performing arts.
+Music majors can choose to concentrate in performance, theory/composition, or music history, and they benefit from small classes, ample practice and performance space, as well as one-on-one tutelage from faculty.

 ❱❱ Facilities include studios, practice rooms and ensemble areas.